10 Things To Prepare Before Entering Vietnam

 vietnamese cash

-You need to keep enough cash to spend here.
+It would help if you kept enough cash to spend here.
 You can exchange money at popular banks in Vietnam or foreign exchange counters at Da Nang, Noi Bai, or Tan Son Nhat international airports.
-If you don’t see an exchange counter yet, ask any employee at the airport, and they will direct you there.
+If you don’t see an exchange counter yet, ask any airport employee, and they will direct you there.

-The spending limit depends on each person, so you can change it more or less.
-But it is estimated that you will need at least 1,000,000 VND per day for meals and sightseeing for 2 people.
+The spending limit depends on each person so that you can change it to more or less.
+But it is estimated that you will need at least 1,000,000 VND daily for meals and sightseeing for two people.

-If your job makes it impossible to turn off your phone when abroad, then you need to roam – use an international calling service.
+If your job makes it impossible to turn off your phone when abroad, you need to roam—use an international calling service.
 This can incur expensive fees, so you should be very careful and ask for advice from the network carrier you are using.

-After arriving at one of the Vietnamese airports, you come to phone sim counters that sell built-in internet connection, meaning you will have a Vietnamese sim.
+After arriving at one of the Vietnamese airports, you will come to phone sim counters that sell built-in internet connections, which means you will have a Vietnamese SIM.

 7. Choose means of transportation in Vietnam